- Elgar original reference

 Chapter 14: Contemporary Developments in and Challenges to Collective Bargaining in the United States

-John Delaney 1.
+14 14 14 Contemporary developments in and challenges to collective bargaining in the United States John Delaney 1.
 Introduction To paraphrase Dickens, the start of the twenty-ﬁrst century represents both the best and worst of times for unions and collective bargaining in the USA.
 Evidence indicates that workers represented by unions earn considerably more than their non-union counterparts.
 In 2001, for example, the government data presented below indicate that union members earned nearly 40 per cent more in hourly total compensation than similar nonunion workers.
 At the same time, union density rates have experienced a free fall for the past four decades.
 This has led to a situation in which less than 10 per cent of US private sector workers were covered by collective bargaining in 2001.
 These clashing extremes have created a diﬃcult conundrum for organized labour and provide an appropriate backdrop for an examination of the current state of collective bargaining in the USA.
 The substantial gains negotiated by unions during the last 60 years will likely erode unless organized labour enrolls more members.
 Unfortunately for unions, none of the strategies developed to revive the labour movement has yet been successful.
 In general, the current situation is bleak for unions and bargaining in part because organized labour has not changed with the times.
-While much of my argument rests on conjecture and speculation, 50 years of declining union density suggests that today’s workers may want something diﬀerent than unions can or are willing to provide.
-The inability of unions to organize new members, the rigid US legal framework governing collective...
+While much of my argument rests on conjecture and speculation, 50 years of declining union density suggests that today’s workers may want something diﬀerent than unions can or are willing to provide....

 You are not authenticated to view the full text of this chapter or article.